MILESAGO - Stage Shows 1964-75

 VENUE:

-Capitol Theatre, Sydney (1972-73) followed by a season in Melbourne (venue unknown) and a tour of other cities and towns.
+Capitol Theatre, Sydney (1972-73) followed by a season in Melbourne at the Palais Theatre, St Kilda, and a short tour of other cities and towns.

 DATES: